World Federation of Associations of Pediatric Surgeons: History

 The WOFAPS is a representation of Pediatric Surgical Associations and it does not represent any political ideas nor does it make any racial or religious distinction.
 The WOFAPS is governed by its Constitution and its official office is in Bern, Switzerland.

 The WOFAPS Foundation is a subsidiary of WOFAPS that offers Scholarships to International Young Pediatric Surgeons from developing countries who have demonstrated strong interests in teaching and research.
-The WOFAPS foundation is headed by Prof. Prem Puri, previous president of WOFAPS and Lifetime Achievement Award recipient in 2013.
+The WOFAPS foundation was headed by Prof. Prem Puri, previous president of WOFAPS and Lifetime Achievement Award recipient in 2013.
+Now the foundation is headed by Prof. Sameh Shehata, past president of WOFAPS.

+Jose Boix Ochoa

+The WOFAPS 2025 in Antalya, Turkey inaugurated the first Jose Boix Ochoa Medal, which was awarded to Prof. Prem Puri for his extensive research in Pediatric Surgery.

+World Pediatric Surgery Day

+The World Pediatric Surgery (WPS) Day was established on April 7th by the WOFAPS and celebrated annually.